Legal Director Jobs in USA with Visa Sponsorship

 What approval rate should I expect for a Legal Director H-1B petition?

-Approval rates for attorney and legal professional H-1B petitions are generally high compared to other occupations, largely because the degree-to-role connection is clear.
+Approval rates for attorney and legal professional H-1B visa petitions are generally high compared to other occupations, largely because the degree-to-role connection is clear.
 USCIS issued Requests for Evidence in a small percentage of legal occupation cases in recent years.
 Petitions are most likely to draw scrutiny when job duties blend legal and non-legal management responsibilities, or when the applicant's degree is in a tangentially related field.

 Can an O-1A visa work for Legal Director candidates?